Voting is an essential activity in a democracy and a fundamental component of being an American citizen.

-Regardless of your experience, this guide is intended to help South Dakotans make decisions in the 2026 primary and general elections.
-It uses fact-based reporting to fairly and clearly explain the process and who and what are on the ballot:
+Regardless of your voting experience or party affiliation, this guide is intended to help South Dakotans make informed decisions in the 2026 primaries and general election.
+It uses fact-based reporting to fairly and clearly explain the process and who and what is on the ballot:

 - Key election information, including dates, how to register, how to vote early, where to vote in person, when polls are open and what to bring when you vote

-- Clear explanations of ballot measures that cover all sides of the issue
+- Information about candidates and clear explanations of ballot measures that cover all sides of the issue

 - An opportunity to ask questions and engage about the voting process or ballot information

-Sources for this guide include the South Dakota Secretary of State's office and original reporting.
+Sources for this guide include original reporting and publicly-available resources provided by the South Dakota Secretary of State's office.
 It only includes information on statewide and legislative races.
 Details about local races can be found on each county auditor's website and local media outlets.

-This guide will be updated as new information becomes available, so bookmark it and check back, and share it with family and friends.
+This guide will be updated as new information becomes available, so bookmark it and share it with family and friends.
 Send questions, suggestions or corrections to info@sdnewswatch.org.

 Besides this guide, read all South Dakota News Watch government and political stories, including polls, profiles, ballot issue explanations and other topics.